Vahaz/skript/README.md

 Some features where specific for my server, but I let them in to showcases Skript features.

+# Archived
+This repo will by archived to store it.
+It will not receive any kind of updates.

 ## Skripts
 | Name | Permission | Description |
 | ------------------------- | ---------------- | ---------------- |